Andrew Wolstenholme: Crossrail

 Wolstenholme became chief executive of Crossrail, Europe's largest civil engineering project, in August 2011, succeeding Rob Holden.
 He stepped down from this role in March 2018, to be replaced by Crossrail programme director Simon Wright in a combined role.

+Whilst working at Crossrail, Wolstenholme also served as industry co-chair of the Construction Leadership Council.

 Wolstenholme received a salary of £476,772 while working in this capacity, a performance related pay award of £160,000 and severance pay of £97,734.

 BAE Systems

 In May 2018, Wolstenholme joined BAE Systems as group managing director, maritime and land UK.
 In May 2019 it was announced that Wolstensholme would be stepping down from BAE Systems for personal reasons.

 Laing O'Rourke

 In April 2021, Wolstenholme was appointed as group technical director of contractor Laing O'Rourke, having previously been an advisor to the company.

 Honours

 Wolstenholme was appointed an OBE in the 2009 Birthday Honours and was elected a Fellow of the Royal Academy of Engineering in 2013.

 He became a Vice President of the Institution of Civil Engineers in November 2016, with a view to becoming the 155th President in 2019, but stood down in April 2018 citing new work commitments.